focallocal/fl-maps/README.md

         git remote -v
       ```

-    - **everytime you start working on a new feature, run: `git pull upstream react-maps` which ensures you are always working with the most updated version of the project.**
+    - **every time you start working on a new feature, run: `git pull upstream master` which ensures you are always working with the most updated version of the project.**

     - create a new branch `git checkout -b new-feature-name`

-4. obtain the *settings.json* file from slack, its pinned in the #meteor-maps thread, and place it in the project's folder
+4. obtain the most recent *settings.json* file from slack, its pinned in the #meteor-maps thread, and place it in the project's folder
+    - *settings.json* has a property named `'mapType': 'gatherings'` ,
+     you can change 'gatherings' to 'btm' to work on Focallocal or Brighter Tomorrow

 5. run the project